Cañada de la Virgen Pyramids – The Attraction Less Visited in Mexico

 It’s not really that high but it offers a bird’s eye view of the site.

 My friend and I hired a car with a driver from San Miguel de Allende to Cañada de la Virgen Pyramids for a half-day excursion.
-Another way to get there and a bit cheaper is joining a tour that starts from San Miguel.
+Another way to get there and a bit cheaper is by joining a tour that starts from San Miguel.

 As far as I know, there is no hostel in San Miguel de Allende.
 So, a friend and I stayed at the Hotel Casa Primavera Boutique & Spa.
 It is 30 minutes walk to the city center, but you’ll be passing by interesting alleys and colorful houses that you’d never discover if you’ll be staying close to the town center.
 I’d really recommend this for you to stroll, especially in the morning.
 For those who don’t want to walk, the hotel has its own shuttle bus that would take its customers to the historic center.
 This hotel is actually the best one we stayed in on our two-week trip to Mexico last December.